sybila/biodivine-hctl-model-checker/README.md

 - `MODEL_FORMAT` is one of aeon/bnet/smbl and defines the input format (aeon is default)

 For more help, use option `-h` or `--help`.

+### Library

+This package also offers an API for utilizing the model-checking functionality in your own programmes.

 ## Models